-First, make a Slicker Tote using Slicker Glossy Iron-On Vinyl (SLG102) and Slicker Tote pattern (LGD131) from Lazy Girl Designs.
+Make a Slicker Tote using Slicker Glossy Iron-On Vinyl (SLG102) and Slicker Tote pattern (LGD131) from Lazy Girl Designs.
 Save the paper backing from Slicker Glossy Vinyl, you’ll use it later in the project.

-Create and Prepare Applique
+2. Create and Prepare Applique

 Look how beautifully the paper pulls away.
 You can see the smooth shiny surface of the adhesive, telling you the Fusi-Bond Lite is in tact for the whole applique from edge to edge.

-Locate Applique on Tote
+3. Position the Applique on the Tote

 Join me on Pinterest here, remember to ‘Follow’ me there, and pin this post and pics to your Pinterest boards to save this idea.